 Very frequently do the Pharmacovigilance professionals come across terms such as RMS, MRP/DCP, CAP, CMS, etc., while interacting with the colleagues from the regulatory department.
-All these concepts are good to know, and are definitely relevant, as Pharmacovigilance requirements may vary across each of these terms.
-Besides, this is applicable to both human and veterinary medicinal products.
+All these concepts are good to know, and are relevant, as Pharmacovigilance requirements may vary across each of these terms.
+Besides, this applies to both human and veterinary medicinal products.

 This is a free online resource from HMA, for finding information on the MRP/DCP in EU/EEA.